2.2 Support Services

 - Determines the best and/or lowest-cost alternative.
 (For example, we suggest getting two estimates for car repair.)

-- Discusses with the client the best option to provide services and vendors, and whether a voucher or pre-paid merchant card, better fits their needs.
-(Based on the determined need, explain the process of how the services will be issued; i.e prepaid merchant card or voucher.)
+- Discusses with the client the best option to provide services and vendors, and whether a voucher or Bank of America (BOA) fuel card, better fits their needs.
+(Based on the determined need, explain the process of how the services will be issued; i.e card or voucher.)

-- Authorizes and issues support service payments, following your local office procedure, including:
+- Authorizes and issues support services, following your local office procedure, including:

 - Obligating funds;

-- Creating vouchers or issuing pre-paid merchant cards;
+- Creating vouchers or issuing BOA fuel cards and

 - Obtaining the appropriate approval.